 We bought the car from an eBay ad in May of 2010 and it was a month later that we got to touch it when Lloyd flew to Denver, CO to pick it up.
-He drove it to Sharol’s mom’s home in central Kansas and since it drove so nice he cancelled his flight back to Florida and decided to drive it back instead.
+Lloyd drove it to Sharol’s mom’s home in central Kansas and since it drove so nice, he cancelled his flight back to Florida and decided to drive it back instead.
 It had 53,799 miles on the odometer when we got it and put just over 2,000 more miles on it when he finally got back to Jacksonville.
 We are the 4th owner.
 It is the closest to Lloyd’s original 1968 GTO that we have been able to find.
-The original one was all one color (April Gold), had parchment interior and factory air.
+The original one was also April Gold in color, had parchment interior and factory air.
 Lloyd bought his original car new in 1967 and we dated in it while in college together.

 We have added air conditioning, front disc brakes, rally gauges and tach, new plug wires, new retro AM/FM stereo radio, new speakers, tilt steering wheel, new parchment interior, new black carpet, new tires, a repaint, changed to 2.56 rear end gears (for better gas mileage) and changed to 15” Rally II wheels/tires.
 We have put over $20,000.00 in upgrades and repairs.
 We take it to weekly Cruise-Ins, car shows around Jacksonville and many car tours.